GenesisFR/HowToBecomeGoodAtShooters/README.md

 - Creeping Death is good for short radius skills (like foam and sticky bombs) as it spreads status effects on hit
 - Scorpio is a good choice as it's another form of CC, which helps mitigating skill cooldowns because it allows you to still CC while waiting for your skills to come back
 - any weapon with Future Perfect and Perpetuation are also good choices
-- Survivalist is a good choice for the additional damage to affected targets and the fire grenade as another form of CC
+- Survivalist is a good choice for the additional damage to status affected targets and the fire grenade as another form of CC, prefer Firewall if you're going to use fire skills
 - CC'ed enemies must be within line of sight of your teammates to be efficient
 - status selection is going to vary based on content and group composition
 - try to get as close as possible to spawn closets to maximize effectiveness because the more the AI spreads out, the less effective a CC becomes as you'll be putting less mobs under status effects at the same time